 The food, too, is casual, and, according to General Manager Daniel Fontenot, based on replacing the home-cooked favorites many people simply don’t have the time to prepare for themselves, such as gumbos and rice dishes.

 The gumbo appears humble in the bowl, almost plain, but it is reasonable spiced and flavorful.
 The soups- beef vegetable and crawfish corn- are decidedly home-made, thick, chunky, more like stews than soups, and satisfying to an empty belly.
-There also are the standard gumbos, crawfish etouffee, red beans, sausage and rice to consider, as well as traditional favorites, such as Southern fried steak and shrimp po-boys.
-The seafood portion of the menu features crawfish-Tasso fettuccini, along with crab cakes, grilled rainbow trout and oyster dinners.
-Choices also include sandwiches, salads, burgers, and steaks (a temperature chart for the latter is thoughtfully included on the menu) and a nightly special.
-There is a modest selection of wine and beer available, and dessert is included with the meal.
+There also are the standard gumbos, crawfish etouffee, jambalaya to consider, as well as traditional favorites, such as Southern fried steak and shrimp po-boys.
+Choices also include sandwiches, salads, burgers, and steaks.
+There is a modest selection of wine and beer available.

 The Rice Palace was founded at its current location in 1994 by a group of investors and the Gielen family.
 Renovations five years later transformed it from an 88-seat restaurant to a 165-seat hall with adjacent banquet room and 82 employees to tend to customers’ needs.
 The facility also includes a casino and amenities for the truckers who come through daily.
 Over the years, the Gielen family bought controlling interest and finally gained complete ownership of the Palace; currently, the chief owner is L.J.
 Gielen.